-The City participates in the LGIP, an unrated investment pool, authorized by Chapter 294, Laws of 1986.
+The LGIP is an unrated external investment pool and does not have any legally binding guarantees of share values.
 The LGIP manages a portfolio of securities that meet the maturity, quality, diversification, liquidity, and market value calculation requirements set forth by the Governmental Standards Accounting Board (GASB) for external investment pools that elect to measure, for financial reporting purposes, investments at amortized cost.
 These funds are limited to high quality obligations, with regulated maximum and average maturities to minimize both market and credit risk.
 Investments are reported on a trade date basis in accordance with generally accepted accounting principles (GAAP).